 2025 Pre-Conference Workshops

-The 52nd Annual SAIR Conference will be held September 27-30 at the Hilton Alexandria Mark Center in Alexandria, Virginia (book your room before August 26).
+The 52nd Annual SAIR Conference will be held September 27-30 at the Hilton Alexandria Mark Center in Alexandria, Virginia (book your room by September 3).

 Saturday 8:30-11:30am (additional fee and pre-registration required)